Do you want to help your child get into medical or dental school?

 Find out which medical schools require the UCAT and how they make their decisions.

-The UCAS application needs to be submitted by the 15th of October in year 13.
+The UCAS application needs to be submitted by 16 October in year 13.
 This deadline is earlier than for most other courses because of the number of applications.

 The school or college will write a reference, and for this reason there may be an earlier internal deadline.
 If your child fails to meet this internal deadline, then the school or college may not be able to send the application in time.